Satisfactory Academic Progress for Financial Aid Purposes (Required for Federal Title IV Aid, State Aid and Institutional Aid)

-All students receiving federal, state or institutional financial aid must meet the standards of progress outlined below.
+All students receiving any type of federal, state and institutional aid must meet the standards of academic progress outlined below.
 The requirements for these standards are set by federal regulations (34CFR Sections 668.16(e), 668.32(f), 668.34).

 How are the above calculations made?

 GPA: Students must be in satisfactory academic standing consistent with the institution’s requirements for graduation; therefore, they must have a minimum of a 2.0 GPA in all three areas: cumulative GPA, CF GPA, and program/degree GPA.

 Completion Ratio: The completion ratio is defined as the rate at which students are progressing through their program of study.
 It is calculated by dividing the cumulative number of credit hours they have successfully completed by the cumulative number of credit hours they have attempted.
 The resulting percentage must be 67 percent or greater.
 In the event of Academic Grade Forgiveness, the course would be counted as an attempt each time the student attempted the course and counted as a completion once.